automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Hippodraco.md

 # Hippodraco
-## Description: This "horse dragon" was recently discovered in Utah.
+## This "horse dragon" was recently discovered in Utah.